deltadan/azure-admin-vm/README.md

-# Docker for Windows Dev Environment
+# Azure Administration VM
-This one click deployment will build a Docker on Windows Development box in Azure.
+Have you ever spent hours building a machine to use as a admin workstation for Azure?
+Do you need it to also run Docker containers?
+What about installing Windows Subsystem for Linux?
+Then this one click deployment is for you.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdeltadan%2Fazure-admin-vm%2Fmaster%2Fazure-deploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>